suhas-pai/Aphrodite/README.md

 ### Prerequisites

-It's recommended that LLVM/Clang be used as the toolchain and compiler, GCC may not be able to build this project.
+LLVM/Clang are recommended as the toolchain and compiler to build this project, GCC will likely be able to build this project.
+These instructions will build with LLVM/Clang

 The `kernel` GitHub Workflow follows the steps detailed below on both macOS and Ubuntu (Linux) to build this project.